rjordan5gs/JSclassJORDAN/028-implement-class-into-mileage/README.md

 - Average Trip Cost

 For the first one all I had to do was set MY_DATA.push(trip), for the Average MPG and Tripcost, I will have to probably reference new trip.

+## Why did we not include methods in the Trip class?
+The way out code was written, generating multipule unreferenced objects that wouldn't work with the code.

+## Do you have a better understanding of implementing a class?

+I think making classes at the beggining of a project would be smart simply because you can generate most of the objects you would need faster.
+Hierarchy is easy to keep track of because everything would belong in its container.
+It also ensures inheritance flows through the code neatly.